cerenhuryol/my-python-tool/README.md

 ## Data Types

-Understanding data types is key to avoiding bugs in analysis and loops:
+Understanding data types is key to avoiding bugs in analysis and loops.
+Keep in mind that Python has thousands of different data types.
+These are some basic examples:

 | Type       | Example         | Description               |
 | ---------- | --------------- | ------------------------- |